Temperance "Bones" Brennan: Romantic

 Brennan has had a number of relatively short relationships, including an ill-fated date with a man who turned out to be a murderer and the re-kindling of a romance with her former thesis supervisor.
 In the series' pilot episode, she has stated that although she does not always feel the need for a committed emotional relationship, she has engaged in casual relationships to "satisfy biological urges".
-In one episode, she was spending time with two men, one for his intelligence and the other for his sexual skills.
-In Season 5, episode "The Plain in the Prodigy", she tells Booth she lost her virginity at the age of 22 and when asked why she waited so long, she said it was because the decision was "important to her".
+In one episode, she was spending time with two men, one for his intelligence and the other for his sexual prowess.
+In Season 5, episode "The Plain in the Prodigy", she tells Booth she lost her virginity at the age of 22.
+When he asks her why she waited so long, she says that the decision was "important to her".
 After much character growth, Temperance Brennan is now married to her partner Seeley Booth, and they have a daughter and a son together.

 Seeley Booth

-FBI Special Agent Seeley Booth is Brennan's husband and partner, and the principal liaison between the Jeffersonian and law enforcement agencies.
-Prior to their marriage, he is also Brennan's principal love interest throughout the series.
-Although his working style initially clashed with Brennan's, they have since become full-fledged partners.
-Their compatibility has become one of the central points of the show, with many new characters mistaking them for a couple and co-workers, especially Angela, constantly speculating that they were "more than partners".
+At the start of the series, FBI Special Agent Seeley Booth is Brennan's partner, and the principal liaison between the Jeffersonian and law enforcement agencies.
+He is also Brennan's principal love interest throughout the series, with the two marrying and having children by the end of the series.
+Although his working style initially clashes with Brennan's, they have since become full-fledged partners.
+Their compatibility has become one of the central points of the show, with many new characters mistaking them for a couple and co-workers, especially Angela, constantly speculating that they are "more than partners".
 Booth and Brennan have repeatedly risked their safety to save each other, including when Booth took a bullet meant for Brennan.
-After Booth rescues Brennan from the corrupt Agent Kenton, Booth lifts her off the hook she was hung on by putting her tied hands around his neck even though he himself was severely injured.
-In "Two Bodies in the Lab", in season 1, and in "The Rocker in the Rinse Cycle", in season 5, Brennan and Booth's mutual love for Foreigner's Hot Blooded is mentioned; Booth even refers to it as 'their song' in "The Rocker in the Rinse Cycle".
-Brennan once commented to Dr. Gordon Wyatt (Stephen Fry) that she "[couldn't] think of anything [she] wouldn't do to help Booth."
-Brennan's novels are also dedicated to him and the character Special Agent Andy Lister is based on him even though she still denies it.
+After Booth rescues Brennan from the corrupt Agent Jamie Kenton (Adam Baldwin), Booth lifts her off the hook she is hanging on by putting her tied hands around his neck, even though he himself is severely injured.
+In "Two Bodies in the Lab", in season 1, and in "The Rocker in the Rinse Cycle", in season 5, Brennan and Booth's mutual love for the Foreigner song "Hot Blooded" is mentioned; Booth even refers to it as "our song" in "The Rocker in the Rinse Cycle".
+Brennan once comments to Wyatt that she "[couldn't] think of anything [she] wouldn't do to help Booth."